In NorrCompetition the protection from unfair voting (voter fraud) and repetitive attempts depends on contest settings.

-The protection levels below are used for cases, when we allow unregistered user to vote.
+The protection levels below are used for cases when we allow unregistered user to vote.
 So we advice to disable them completely if you allow only registered users to vote.

 IP-address check is the second protection level.
 When the user is voting, their IP-address is checked first, and if they have not voted, IP-address is being recorded to votes table.
 To enable this option open Options > Competition tab and set the "Check IP" parameter to Yes.